Introduction

 Understand Social Security Disability Benefits in South Carolina

-- On the other hand, SSI is available for individuals with limited income and resources, regardless of their work history.
+- On the other hand, is available for individuals with limited income and resources, regardless of their work history.

 Determine Eligibility Requirements for Disability Benefits